DataRecce/recce-documentation/docs/docs/guides/scenario-ci.md

           AWS_S3_BUCKET: ${{ secrets.AWS_S3_BUCKET }}
 ```

-### Current Workflow (Pull Request Branch)
+### Development Workflow (Pull Request Branch)

-In the current workflow, we will set up the GitHub Action to run the dbt commands for the development environment.
-And then, download the dbt artifacts built in the base environment from the 3rd party storage system.
-After that, it will compare the data models between the base and current environments using Recce.
+This workflow will perform the following actions:

+1. Run dbt on the development environment.
+2. Download previously generated production artifacts from S3.
+3. Use Recce to compare the current environment with the downloaded production artifacts.
+4. Post the Recce [state file](../features/state-file.md) to a pull request comment.

 ```yaml
 name: Recce CI Current Branch